cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 > This document is marked TLP:CLEAR.
 Recipients may share this information without restriction.
 Information is subject to standard copyright rules.
 For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

 ## License Compliance and Copyright
-Portions of this document are adapted from documents in Microsoft's [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
+Portions of this document are adapted from documents in Microsoft's [M365][] and [Azure][] GitHub repositories.
 The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
 Source documents are linked throughout this document.
 The United States government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions
-The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
+The **License Requirements** sections of this document assume the organization is using an [M365 E3][] or [G3][] license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

 ## Key Terminology
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

 Access to Teams can be controlled by the user type.
 In this baseline, the types of users are defined as follows: